Note: This article on recession preparation has been updated in light of the COVID-19 virus pandemic.

 However with your personal finances – or any active investing you engage in when The Accumulator isn’t looking – this is not the time for complacency.

 Surprises could be positive or negative.
-Political risk is elevated (though Theresa May becoming Prime Minister will definitely sooth some nerves).
 Future policy responses might soften or delay the blow – at least for a while.

-That would be bad for savers who leave their cash languishing in terrible savings accounts.
-But it could be good for other kinds of investments.
+It’s all bad news for savers with cash languishing in terrible savings accounts (and for banks for that matter).
+But it could be positive for some other kinds of investments, especially government bonds .

-I also expect various government actions to try to puff up animal spirits – or even just to inject cash into the economy.
+I also expect various government actions to do more to try to revive animal spirits – or even just to directly inject cash into the economy.

-Besides approving new airport runways or similar, this could involve things like cutting corporation or capital gains tax, further changes to stamp duty, and perhaps panicky measures like the financial crisis’ temporary cut in VAT.
+Besides approving infrastructure projects or similar, this could involve things like cutting corporation or capital gains tax, a stamp duty holiday, and perhaps even dramatic measures like the financial crisis’ temporary cut in VAT.

 Hope for the best, but prepare for the worst